LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ### Using the pre-built Sklearn models

-We use the classifier model provided by the Python package Scikit Learn (sklearn) for training and testing.
-We use nine models in a series of examples, including nearest neighbor, linear SVM, RBF SVM, decision tree, random forest, neural network, Adaboost, Naive Bayes, and QDA.
-We sequentially introduce training data for adjustment and then test data for prediction.
-We compare the test data with the label content in the predicted results and use a [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) to present the classification results for different label combinations.
+We apply a variety of classification techniques using the Python package Scikit Learn (sklearn) for both training and testing purposes.
+Our approach encompasses nine distinct models: nearest neighbor, linear SVM, RBF SVM, decision tree, random forest, neural network, Adaboost, Naive Bayes, and QDA.
+The process involves initially feeding training data to refine these models, followed by using test data to evaluate their predictive capabilities.
+The effectiveness of these models is assessed by comparing the predicted outcomes against actual labels, using a tool known as a [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix).
+This matrix helps us visualize the accuracy of each model in predicting various combinations of labels.

 ```python
 classifier_names = [